pal-Alexandra/IMR_PROJECT/README.md

 :smile: Did some improvement on the BCU building texture and fixed a lot of issues with the texture rendering in VR (FIXED ENTIRE BUILDING so it renders properly in VR)

 :smile: Attempted to use a 3D Scanning application to 3D scan the statues that would appear in the scene.
-Here are the results: (Images)
+Further down you'll see the better results [Here are the BAD results scanned with PHONE](https://imgur.com/a/fUoH7QA):

 :smile: Added the necessary text for each building and also for the How to play panel.
 Basically finished the UI, only one left is the Settings panel.